Current Archeological Research

 Background

-The approximately 9,000 acre complex contains over 70 distinct beach ridges, which together form a ‘horizontal stratigraphy’ where archeological remains date to progressively older time periods as one moves inland from the active beach towards Krusenstern Lagoon.
-Human occupation of the Cape spans numerous cultural traditions and documents changes in subsistence, settlement, and socio-economic organization that occurred throughout the region (see Giddings and Anderson 1986; Harritt 1994; Schaaf 1988).
+The approximately 9,000 acre complex contains over 70 distinct beach ridges, which together form a ‘horizontal stratigraphy’ where archeological remains date to progressively younger time periods as one moves from Krusenstern Lagoon to the active beach.
+Human occupation of the Cape spans numerous cultural traditions and changes in subsistence, settlement, and socio-economic organization that occurred throughout the region over the last 4,000+ years (see Giddings and Anderson 1986; Harritt 1994; Schaaf 1988).

 Field Objectives and Methods